scikit-hep/scikit-hep/README.rst

 The project started in Autumn 2016 and its packages are actively developed and maintained.

 It is not just about providing core and common tools for the community.
-It is also about improving the interoperability between HEP tools and the scientific ecosystem in Python, and about improving on discoverability of utility packages and projects.
+It is also about improving the interoperability between HEP tools and the Big Data scientific ecosystem in Python, and about improving on discoverability of utility packages and projects.

 For what concerns the project grand structure, it should be seen as a *toolset* rather than a toolkit.